Pour a mysterious liquid in the fuel tank, and in return get more power? Lets see if it actually does what it says on the bottle…

 *Fuel quality is absolutely critical to get best performance from the car.

-*Octane boosters DO work in so far as they’ll bring a standard 95 fuel up to the same quality as a premium unleaded.
+*Fuel additives DO work… So far as they’ll bring a standard 95 fuel up to the same quality as a premium unleaded.

 *A good quality fuel is actually worth more power real world than most induction kits/exhaust mods – 7BHP & 15Nm is huge!